 Before computers and software advancements simplified the process this was usually done by manually copying transaction details across from the bank statements into a “cash book” which allowed the bookkeeper to categorise the transactions by type before recording a monthly/weekly total for each income and expense type.

 This process would usually be repeated for different bank accounts and any petty cash expenditure.
 The bookkeeping process was and sometimes still is a time consuming process which requires a methodical approach.
-To understand the difference between bookkeeping and accounting we also need to look at the accounting process.

 What Is Accounting?